 What is WAWU / UAW?

-Western Academic Workers United (WAWU) is a group of Academic Student Employees who are forming a union with the goal of improving the working conditions and experience of teaching and research at Western.
-Our work contributes substantially to the learning and research missions of Western, and forming a union will enable us to negotiate a collective bargaining agreement that legally protects and makes transparent the terms and conditions of our employment.
+Western Academic Workers United (WAWU) is the union for ALL student employees at Western.
+We are working together to improve the wages, working conditions and lives of working students at Western.
+Our work contributes substantially to the operational, learning and research missions of Western.
+By forming a union we are able to negotiate a collective bargaining agreement that legally protects and makes transparent the terms and conditions of our employment.

 By forming a union, we strive to create a stronger and more equitable University, just as tens of thousands of other unionized employees at campuses like ours.
 Closest to home, we’ve begun working closely with the University of Washington Academic Student Employee Union, UAW Local 4121, whose collective bargaining history has resulted in numerous improvements.

-ASEs are students employed by Western to do instructional or research work.
-ASE is an umbrella term that includes Teaching Assistants, Research Assistants, Grad , Tutors and any other student employee doing substantially similar work, regardless of funding source.
+Educational Student Employees (ESEs) are students employed by Western to do instructional or research work.
+ESE is an umbrella term that includes Teaching Assistants, Research Assistants, Peer Advisors, Library Assistants, Tutors and any other student employee doing substantially similar work, regardless of funding source.

 What is a Union?

 A union is an organized group of employees who work together to improve the working conditions of all through the power of collective bargaining.
-We, Western academic student workers, are the union.
-By forming a union here at Western we gain the right to negotiate terms and secure benefits in a legally binding contract with the university that cannot be unilaterally changed.
+We, the student workers at Western, are the union.
+By forming our union here at Western, we gain the right to negotiate terms and secure benefits in a legally binding contract with the university that cannot be unilaterally changed.
 We also gain more power to influence other decisions that affect us: see for example how unionized academic workers played a role in helping reverse recent decisions targeting international student workers.